Photo from Unsplash

 Morning

-Genuine, spiritual mourning for sin—is the work of the Spirit of God.
-Repentance is too choice a flower to grow in nature’s garden!
-Pearls grow naturally in oysters but penitence never shows itself in sinners—unless divine grace works it in them.
-If you have one particle of real hatred for sin, God must have given it you, for human nature’s thorns never produced a single fig. “That which is born of the flesh—is flesh.”
+Genuine, spiritual mourning for sin is the work of the Holy Spirit.
+Repentance is too rare a flower to grow in the soil of human nature.
+Pearls may form naturally in oysters, but repentance never grows naturally in sinners unless divine grace plants it.
+If you have even the slightest bit of true hatred for sin, it’s because God has given it to you, for human nature’s thorns never produce figs. "What is born of the flesh is flesh."

-True repentance has a distinct reference to the Savior.
-When we repent of sin, we must have one eye upon SIN and another upon the CROSS!
-It will be better still—if we fix both our eyes upon Christ and see our transgressions only in the light of His love.
+True repentance always looks to the Savior.
+When we repent of sin, we must keep one eye on our sin and another on the cross.
+It’s even better if both our eyes are fixed on Christ and we see our transgressions only through the lens of His love.

-Sincere repentance is continual.
+Sincere repentance is ongoing.
 Believers repent until their dying day.
-Repentance is not intermittent.
-Every other sorrow yields to time but this dear sorrow grows with our growth, and it is so sweet a bitter, that we thank God we are permitted to experience it, until we enter our eternal rest!
+Repentance is not something that comes and goes.
+Every other sorrow fades with time, but this sorrow grows as we grow, and it’s a bittersweet gift that we are thankful for until we enter into eternal rest.

 Evening